 We've all seen a milk sell-by date and formed our own opinions on if it's good or bad.
 But how long is milk really good for, beyond the sell-by date?
 You might be throwing out your milk way too soon.

-According to Eat By Date, once opened, all milk lasts 4-7 days past its printed date, if refrigerated.
-If unopened, whole milk lasts 5-7 days, reduced-fat and skim milk last 7 days, and non-fat and lactose-free milk last 7-10 days past its printed date, if refrigerated.
-Did you know bottled water has an expiration date?
-Yes, really.
+According to Eat By Date, once opened, all milk lasts four to seven days past its printed date, if refrigerated.
+If unopened, whole milk lasts five to seven days, reduced-fat and skim milk last seven days, and non-fat and lactose-free milk last seven to ten days past its printed date, if refrigerated.
+Did you know that you actually shouldn’t put these 20 foods in the fridge?

 How long does milk last after the sell-by date?

 These labels vary from state to state, so it’s not unusual for the carton to get tossed while it’s still good and safe for consumption just because of a milk sell-by date.
 However, it’s important to note that expiration dates vary based on what kind of milk you’re purchasing, how it’s stored, and how it’s packaged.
 For example, “With raw or unpasteurized milk, these spoilage rates increase, as with milk made without preservatives,” says Pasieka.
 “Contamination can also jump-start bacteria growth, leading to sour milk.”
-By the way, these 8 non-food items have expiration dates, too.
+Do you know why Canadians drink milk out of bags?

 How long can milk sit out?

 If you think that your milk might have prematurely expired, use your senses’ best judgment.
-“Spoiled foods will develop an off odor, flavor or texture due to naturally occurring spoilage bacteria.
+“Spoiled foods will develop an off odor, flavor, or texture due to naturally occurring spoilage bacteria.
 If a food has developed such spoilage characteristics, it should not be eaten,” says the United States Department of Agriculture.
-You’ll never have to worry about these 9 foods ever expiring, though.
+Find out how to store every type of leftover food.